Protecting Customers from Phishing Scams

 PRE-TRANSACTION

-Cooling periods are implemented for adding payees or increasing transaction limits, deterring fraud by delaying immediate transactions and allowing time for intervention when necessary.
+Cooling periods delay adding payees or increasing transaction limits, deterring fraud by allowing time for intervention.

 Fig: Increase of transaction limit takes effect after 12 hours